Standard Deductions Overview for 2022, 2023 and 2024

 married filing separately and if one spouse

-itemizes deductions, than the other spouse can not claim the standard deduction.
+itemizes deductions, then the other spouse cannot claim the standard deduction.
 As this filing status, both taxpayers need to use the same deduction method.

 Trust, estate, etc.